TheLeerName/mania-converter/docs/guideoptions.md

 - `Artist:ManiaConverter` for name of artist of song.
 - `Creator:ManiaConverter` for name of creator of chart/map.
 - `Version:Normal` for name of difficulty of map.
+- `Source:Friday Night Funkin` for source of song.
+- `Background:none` for background of song, leave "none" to disable it.
-- `HPDrainRate:8` for rate of hp drain of map.
+- `HPDrainRate:8.5` for rate of hp drain of map.
+- `OverallDifficulty:7` for overall difficulty of map. (timing of notes)
 - `VolumeHitSound:20` for volume of hitsounds (20 = 20%).
 - `FromKeyDefault:4` for default REAL number of keys, if you type value in ToKey less than 1 or more than value of algorithms.
 - `ToKeyDefault:6` for default REAL number of keys, if in chart/map mania line is not exist.